juandld/narritive-hero/README.md

 ## Features

 *   **Voice Note Recording:** Easily record and save voice notes directly in the browser.
+*   **File Upload:** Upload existing audio files for processing.
+*   **Date and Location Tagging:** Optionally tag notes with the current date and your geographical location.
+*   **Automatic Transcription and Titling:** Each note is automatically transcribed and given a descriptive title.
 *   **Narrative Generation:** Uses LangChain and Google's Gemini AI to generate stories and narratives based on the recorded voice notes.
 *   **Web-based Interface:** A user-friendly interface built with SvelteKit for managing notes and generated content.